smbct/smbct.github.io/series/x86_64_assembly/pt6.markdown

 ## Modular assembly programs

-We will start this part with our code from the previous part that prints arrays.
+We will start this chapter with our code from the previous chapter that prints arrays.
 This time, we are going to separate our code in different files to organize our different functions.
 We start with two different files : a first one containing the `print_array` function and a second one containing the main function (we will continue using the standard libc here).
 Here are our two code files :